Sentencing Commonwealth offenders

 Offence consists of a series of criminal acts of the same or a similar character: s 16A(2)(c)

-An offence forming part of a course of conduct consisting of a series of criminal acts of the same or a similar characteristic can be taken into account when determining a sentence that is appropriate in all the circumstances: R v Donald [2013] NSWCCA 238 at [79].
+An offence forming part of a course of conduct consisting of a series of criminal acts of the same or a similar character can be taken into account when determining a sentence that is appropriate in all the circumstances: R v Donald [2013] NSWCCA 238 at [79].
 It will apply in different ways depending on the facts and circumstances of the case.

 Section 16A(2)(c) will be relevant in cases involving “rolled up” charges.
 This approach is common for federal offences relating to child abuse material and fraud offences: R v De Leeuw [2015] NSWCCA 183 at [116]; R v Donald [2013] NSWCCA 238.
 Numerous offences are rolled into one offence on a plea of guilty which advantages an offender by restricting the maximum penalty available to a single offence, rather than the total theoretically available maximum sentence from multiple charges: R v Jones [2004] VSCA 68 at [13]; R v Donald at [84], [85].
 A course of conduct may constitute an aggravating factor for “rolled up” charges because more than one episode of criminal conduct may magnify the objective seriousness of the offence: R v De Leeuw at [116]; R v Glynatsis [2013] NSWCCA 131 at [67]–[68]; Xiao v R [2018] NSWCCA 4 at [164].
 Fitzgerald v R at [37].